particuleio/website/content/blog/flux-kustomize.en.md

 Some of them are very thorough and they will keep you from reinvente the wheel each time you want to deploy a Nginx server for example.
-But some time, we have to package your own application and let's face it, create and maintain, efficiently, a Helm package is not that easy.
-And no official Chart to help you.
+But some time, we have to package your own application and let's face it, creating and maintaining, efficiently, a Helm package is not that easy.
+And no official Chart to help you here.

-First thing that can come in mind is to not use Helm Chart and stay with the native YAML manifests.
+First thing that comes to mind is to not use Helm Chart and stay with the native YAML manifests.
 You shall have one manifest per environment.
 The main con is the invevitable code duplication that will occur if you have many environments.
 Code duplication is time consuming and the source of many human